filecoin-project/specs/mining.md

 #### Step 2: Proving Storage (PoSt creation)

 At the beginning of their proving period, miners collect the proving set (the set of all live sealed sectors on the chain at this point), and then call `ProveStorage`.
+This process will take the entire proving period to complete.

 ```go
 func ProveStorage(sectors []commR, startTime BlockHeight) (PoSTProof, []Fault) {